danieluhl/astro-blog/src/content/blog/2023/new-keyboard-strategy.md

 - I put % under 'p' on the symbols layer
 - ^ and $ are under 'h' and 'l' because left and right in vim and start/end in vim
-- # and \* are under 'j' and 'k' becuase up and down in vim and prev/next in vim
+- # and \* are under 'j' and 'k' because up and down in vim and prev/next in vim
-- & and | are next to eachother
+- & and | are next to each other
 - \ is under / on symbol layer

 ## Principles